sed-jackob/bikesharing/README.md

 ![Checkout Times for Users](./Resources/viz1.png)

+This visual illustrates the total trip duration for all users in hours and minutes.
+The visual contains a filter for the total trip duration in hours

 ## Checkout Times by Gender

 ![Checkout Times by Gender](./Resources/viz2.png)

+This visual is similar to the one above with the added ability to view the trip duration by gender

 ## Trips by Weekday for Each Hour

 ![Trips by Weekday for Each Hour](./Resources/viz3.png)

+This heat map illustrates the day of the week and hour of the day with peak trips

 ## Trips by Gender (Weekday per Hour)

 ![Trips by Gender (Weekday per Hour)](./Resources/viz4.png)

+This visual is similar to the one above with the added ability to view the peak hours and weekdays by gender

 ## User Trips by Gender by Weekday

 ![User Trips by Gender by Weekday](./Resources/viz5.png)

+This visual illustrates the total trips by usertype and gender for each day of the week

 ## Top Starting Locations

 ![Top Starting Locations](./Resources/viz6.png)

+This map visual illustrates the areas of the city with the highest number trips per starting location

 ## Bike Repairs

 ![Bike Repairs](./Resources/viz7.png)

+Finally, this visual helps easily identify which bikes are due for repairs

 # Summary

+In summary, a few findings are worth pointing out:
+1. Most trips are less the one hour long
+2. Peak hours for trips are early mornings (7-9am) and evenings (5-7pm)
+3. Males are more probably to use the service
+4. Subscribers use the service the most

+I would add the following two visuals to better understand user behavior:
+- Number of trips by user's age.
+A bar chart sliced by gender
+- Average trip duration by user's age and gender

 ---